 The reproduction of ancient artefacts

-The research I have done has usually involved making copies of ancient artefacts, usually with two objectives; first to discover how it was made second how it works in action.
+The research I have undertaken has usually involved making copies of ancient artefacts, usually with two objectives; first to discover how it was made, and second how it works in action.

-If a copy of an ancient artifact is made solely for display how it is made is immaterial.
-If on the other hand it is being made for testing I have always adhered to the following set of criteria:
+If a copy of an ancient artefact is made solely for display how it is made is immaterial.
+If on the other hand, it is being made for testing I have always adhered to the following set of criteria:

 - It must be made using a material that is as close to the original as possible.